9 Tips for Working As A Nurse While Pregnant

 Working as a nurse while pregnant requires that you fuel your body with healthy nutrients to keep your energy up!

-During my first trimester I struggled quite a bit with nausea and an overwhelming feeling of hungover-ness (without any of the fun the night before).
+During my first trimester, when I was pregnant with my second child, I struggled quite a bit with nausea and an overwhelming feeling of “hungover-ness” (without any of the fun the night before).
 I was also training to be an ER nurse, so it was more important than ever to be alert and focused.

-By packing a lunch with nutritious snacks everyday I was able to keep myself energized as well as fend off nausea enough to get through each shift.
-I just couldn’t go more than 2-3 hours without refueling myself with something healthy to eat.
+By packing a lunch with nutritious snacks every day, I was able to keep myself energized as well as fend off nausea enough to get through each shift.
+I just couldn’t go more than 2-3 hours without refueling myself with something.

-Admittedly, when I forgot to bring food with me I would eat peanut butter and jelly sandwiches from the stash we gave our patients.
-Although they were nothing special, for some reason they tasted amazing.
-Never underestimate the hunger of a pregnant nurse!
-I felt so much better and able to continue working afterwards.
+Admittedly, when I forgot to bring food with me, I would eat peanut butter and jelly sandwiches from the stash we gave our patients.
+Although they were nothing special, for some reason, they were the best peanut butter and jelly sandwiches I had ever had.
+Never underestimate the hunger of a pregnant nurse.
+I always felt better and was able to continue working afterward.

-Here are a few easy, fast, and high energy snacks to help your pregnant body stay energized through your 12 hour shifts:
+Here are a few easy, fast, and high-energy snacks to help your pregnant body stay energized through your 12-hour shifts:

 • Trail mix